lekien-2803/DRT-tool/readme.md

         type: "parent",
         action: "joined_incorrectly",
         children: [
-          { label: "SKU Incorrect Design", value: "SKU A is joined incorrectly by design" }, { label: "Both SKUs Incorrect Design", value: "Both SKUs are joined incorrectly by design" }, { label: "SKU Incorrect Option", value: "SKU A is incorrectly joined, violating the 'DO NOT JOIN BY' rule in MCJS (Option Category)" }, { label: "Both SKUs Incorrect Option", value: "Both SKUs are incorrectly joined, violating the 'DO NOT JOIN BY' rule in MCJS (Option Category)" }
+          { label: "SKU A Design", value: "SKU A is joined incorrectly by design" }, { label: "Both SKUs Design", value: "Both SKUs are joined incorrectly by design" }, { label: "SKU A Option", value: "SKU A is incorrectly joined, violating the 'DO NOT JOIN BY' rule in MCJS (Option Category)" }, { label: "Both SKUs Option", value: "Both SKUs are incorrectly joined, violating the 'DO NOT JOIN BY' rule in MCJS (Option Category)" }
         ]
       }
     ];